+1 (888) 504-4424

 Crimson Education is the world’s leading admissions consulting company.
 Our expert admission advisors can help you build an extracurricular and leadership profile that will help you stand out to university admissions officers.
 Book a free consultation to learn more about our Extracurricular & Career Mentoring program.

 A simple google search is the easiest way to start looking for a virtual or in-person internship.
-Start by searching “virtual internships for Canadian high school students” or “high school internships.”
+Start by searching “summer internship opportunities for Canadian high school students” or “high school summer internships.”
 Sites like Indeed.com or LinkedIn are excellent starting points for your search.

 Before you call, email, or send in your resume, do your research.
 Companies like to see that you took the time to learn about them, their mission, and what they’ve accomplished.
 This information is also helpful when interviewing for an internship.

 High school students can network through teachers, counselors, family, family friends, and even peers.
 Connecting directly with a company through its website is another excellent place to start.
 Many companies do not have internship programs but are open to having an intern work in their office or remotely.
 Sometimes a simple phone call sets the path for a quality internship.